 - the correct fee has been paid.

-- the planning officer dealing with your application;
+- name of the planning officer dealing with your application;

-Please note that where an agent is employed to act on behalf of an application, all communications will be with your agent.
+Please note that where an architect or surveyor (your planning agent) is employed to act on behalf of an applicant, all communications will be with the agent.

 2. Consultations and advertisements

-- those covering technical aspects with public bodies, such as supply services, external bodies such as Historic England or Hertfordshire Highways, or other departments within the Council, such as Environmental Compliance.
+- Technical - such as Historic England or Hertfordshire Highways, or other Council departments, such as Environmental Compliance.

-All such consultation responses will be published on our website.
+All consultation responses are put on our website.

-Applications requiring wider notification are advertised on site and in the local press where necessary.
-Site notices are posted on or near the application site.
-In most cases the Council undertakes this task, but in some cases this is your responsibility (you will be informed if this is the case).
+Some applications have to have a notice put in the local newspaper and in the street.
+These site notices are posted on or near the application site.
+In most cases the Council does this, but in some cases this is the applicant's responsibility.